New Testament Greek Syntax

 akounteV men thV fwnhV mhdena de qewrounteV

-d) Emotion, volition: desire, bear with,
+d) A verb of want - emotion, volition: desire, bear with, reach, attain, obtain

 he desires A NOBLE WORK